When it comes to school, some kids kind of live on the edge. And that can be a pretty tough place, for them, their parents and their teachers.

 Unfortunately, summer also can be dangerous time, especially for children with intellectual and developmental disabilities.
 We’ve all heard stories about a developmentally disabled child who wandered away and suffered an injury or met with danger.

 Most families would find it difficult to imagine the challenges facing a family when a child has a developmental disability.
 They might find it even harder to imagine being able to rally the relentless hope and perseverance that, sometimes, can help that child grow into a bright and energetic person.
-The Hovey Family knows that journey well: Their son Matt has come a long way and is now taking college classes … classes that he pays for in part by selling a joke book he wrote titled “1000 One-Liners.”

 From the entry-level employee to the clinical specialist, and from the Direct Care Technician to the Accountant, every one of us can say, “I don’t just work at Damar … I am Damar.
 I make a difference.”